Wild Boar Tenderloin with Cherries

 You can find my recipe for glace de viande here, or you can also find it in many specialty shops.
 Or buy low sodium beef stock and boil it down by half.

-Serve this with mashed potatoes, crusty bread or polenta.
+Serve your wild boar tenderloin with mashed potatoes, crusty bread or polenta.
 You’ll want a red wine, or a rosé, or a red ale.

 - 1 to 2 pounds pork tenderloin or loin, preferably in one or two pieces